-At the core of cognitive science is an embarrassing truth: we do not know what mental representations are like.
-Many ideas have been developed, from the field's origins in symbolic AI (Newell & Simon, 1976), to parallel and distributed representations of connectionism (Rumelhart & McClelland, 1986; Smolensky & Legendre, 2006), embodied theories that emphasize the grounded nature of the mental (Barsalou, 2008, 2010), Bayesian accounts of structure learning and inference (Griffiths, Chater, Kemp, Perfors, & Tenenbaum, 2010; Tenenbaum, Kemp, Griffiths, & Goodman, 2011), theories of cognitive architecture (Newell, 1994; Anderson, Matessa, & Lebiere, 1997; Anderson et al., 2004), and those based on mental models, simulation (Craik, 1967; Johnson-Laird, 1983; Battaglia, Hamrick, & Tenenbaum, 2013), or analogy (Gentner & Stevens, 1983).
-These research programs have developed in concert with foundational debates in the philosophy of mind about what kinds of things concepts may be (Margolis & Laurence, 1999), with similarly diverse and seemingly incompatible answers.
+At the heart of cognitive science is an embarrassing truth: we do not know what mental representations are like.
+Many ideas have been developed, from the field's origins in symbolic AI (Newell and Simon 1976), to parallel and distributed representations of connectionism (Rumelhart and McClelland 1986; Smolensky and Legendre 2006), embodied theories that emphasize the grounded nature of the mental (Barsalou 2008, 2010), Bayesian accounts of structure learning and inference (Griffiths et al. 2010; Tenenbaum et al. 2011), theories of cognitive architecture (Newell 1994; Anderson et al. 1997, 2004), and accounts based on mental models, simulation (Craik 1967; Johnson-Laird 1983; Battaglia et al. 2013), or analogy (Gentner and Stevens 1983; Gentner and Forbus 2011; Gentner and Markman 1997; Hummel and Holyoak 1997).
+These research programs have developed in concert with foundational debates in the philosophy of mind about what kinds of things concepts may be (e.g. Margolis and Laurence 1999), with similarly diverse and seemingly incompatible answers.

-This paper develops a cognitive framework that attempts to unify a variety of ideas about how mental representations may work.
-I argue that what is needed is an intermediate bridging theory that lives below the level of symbols and above the level of neurons or neural network nodes.
-The formalism I present shows how it is possible to implement high-level symbolic constructs permitting arbitrary (Turing-complete) computation in a system that is simple, parallelizable, and addresses foundational questions about meaning.
+This paper develops an approach that attempts to unify a variety of ideas about how mental representations may work.
+I argue that what is needed is an intermediate bridging theory that lives below the level of symbols and above the level of neurons or neural network nodes, and that in fact such a system can be found in a pre-existing formalism of mathematical logic.
+The system I present shows how it is possible to implement high-level symbolic constructs permitting essentially arbitrary (Turing-complete) computation while being simple, parallelizable, and addressing foundational questions about meaning.
 Although the particular instantiation I describe is an extreme simplification, its general principles, I'll argue, are likely to be close to the truth.

-The theory I describe is a little unusual in that it is built almost exclusively out ideas that have been independently developed in multiple subfields of cognitive science.
+The theory I describe is a little unusual in that it is built almost exclusively out ideas that have been independently developed in fields adjacent to cognitive science.
 The logical formalism comes from mathematical logic and computer science in the early 1900s.
 The philosophical and conceptual framework has been well-articulated in prior debates.
 The inferential theory builds on work in theoretical AI and Bayesian cognitive science.
-The overall goal of finding symbolic cognition below the level of symbols comes from connectionism and other sub-symbolic accounts.
-An emphasis on the importance of getting symbols eventually comes from the remarkable properties of human language, as well as centuries of thought in philosophy and mathematics about what kinds of formal systems may capture thought.
+The overall goal of finding symbolic cognition below the level of "symbols" comes from connectionism and other sub-symbolic accounts.
+An emphasis on the importance of getting symbols eventually comes from the remarkable properties of human symbolic thought and language, including centuries of argumentation in philosophy and mathematics about what kinds of formal systems may capture the core properties of humanlike thinking.
 What is new is the unification of these ideas into a framework that can be shown to learn complex symbolic processes and representations that are grounded in simple underlying dynamics without dodging key questions about meaning and representation.
+The resulting theory intentionally muddies the water between traditional symbolic and non-symbolic approaches by studying a system that is both simple to implement in neural systems, and in which it is simple to implement high-level cognitive processes.
+Such as system, I argue, represents a promising and concrete avenue for spanning the chasm between the neural and the cognitive.